rrueth/teleport/docs/2.0/admin-guide.md

 ## Trusted Clusters

-Teleport allows to partition your infrastructure into multiple clusters.
+Teleport allows you to partition your infrastructure into multiple clusters.
 Some clusters can be located behind firewalls without any open ports.
 They can also have their own restrictions on which users have access.